hypesystem/static-page-blog/README.md

 Turbolinks or the like would be super awesome, and really useful for search in particular.
 When a keypress is made, a query is made to the server, and the content is actually replaced.
 The only thing needed on enter-press would then be updating the URL (the content is already there).

-Hmmm -- I'm thinking there should totally be a "View" link from the editor to the actual post...